philipp2604/DigitalTwin-Comms-PlcSimAdvanced/README.md

 ## Example application
 The repository includes an example application - the Siemens application example 'SIMATIC S7-PLCSIM Advanced: Co - Simulation via API'.
+When building the example application, make sure your reference to the API dll is set correctly (see **Read first**).

 To use this example, you will have to [download](https://support.industry.siemens.com/cs/document/109739660/simatic-s7%E2%80%91plcsim-advanced-co%E2%80%91simulation-via-api) the TIA Portal project, download the plc program to the virtual controller once it's powered on and run the HMI simulation.